 We and our partners collect your personal information when you provide it to us when you interact with us directly through our Services, such as when you access various content or features, contact us directly, or other areas in which you otherwise interact with our Service.
 The Personal Information we and our partners collect and maintain about you includes:

 - Contact information, such as name, e-mail address, postal address, and telephone numbers;

 - Account information that you may identify in setting up an account with us, including user identification and password;

 - In certain circumstances, including but not limited to when you make a purchase through our online store, payment information, such as credit and/or debit card number, and other billing account information, such as shipping, ordering, and other similar information when you purchase or ship an item;

 - Your geolocation information;

-- Content you provide to us while using the Website or App for purposes of mapping hunting trails, destination, and other related information;
+- Content you provide to us while using the Website or App for purposes of mapping trails, destination, and other related information;

 - Information about your purchase details; and